smiths0075/hello-world/README.md

 This is a README for my test repository, using Git for training

-##  I've edited this version, to demonstrate how to use Git
+##  I've edited another (formerly "this") version, to demonstrate how to use Git

+Editing README.md file, to see diffs